-The historical financial information set out in the appendices to this Report has been extracted from the financial statements of the Company for the period ended 30 June 2010.
+The historical financial information set out in section 3.5 has been extracted from the financial statements of the Company for the period ended 30 June 2010.

 The Directors are responsible for the preparation of the historical financial information including determination of the adjustments.